 The most common influencer pricing models include:

-• Cost-Per-Mile (CPM) – influencers are paid for every 1000 impressions their content receives.
-This influencer pricing model is best suited for influencers with a large follower count.
+• Cost-Per-Mille (CPM) – Influencers are paid for every 1000 impressions their content receives.
+This influencer pricing model is best suited for influencers with a large follower count, such as mid-tier and mega influencers.

-• Freebies/Gifts – influencers receive free products or services as payment for their influencer marketing efforts.
+• Freebies/Gifts – Influencers receive free products or services as payment for their influencer marketing efforts.
 This is a great way to incentivize influencers and make them feel valued.
+However, this model is best suited for nano influencers since they typically have lower rates.
+They’re more likely to happily collaborate with you in exchange for products.

-• Affiliate marketing – Influencers are paid a commission for every sale made through their influencer marketing campaigns.
-This influencer pricing model is best suited for influencers with a large following and producing content that leads to sales.
+• Affiliate Marketing – Influencers are paid a commission for every sale made through their influencer marketing campaigns.
+This influencer pricing model is best suited for influencers with a large following and producing social media content that leads to sales.

 Pro Tip: When deciding on influencer marketing pricing models, consider the influencers’ engagement rates and audience demographics to ensure that they are the ideal influencers for your campaign.